 Trees are in bloom, grass is green and growing, and temperatures are getting warmer.
 Summer is here in Colorado and we would like to recommend these 5 tips to help your lawn and garden look their best this season:1.
-Use a summer fertilizer and aeration application to promote deep root growth and greener grass
+Use a summer fertilizer and aeration application 2 to 3 times per year to promote deep root growth and greener grass

 2. Adjust your sprinklers and have your zones checked for adequate watering coverage to keep your lawn healthy all season long

 3. Mow your lawn once a week to keep your property polished